 - Learners are informed of RTO's Complaints and Appeals Policies via the RTO's website. - If a learner has a complaint, they are encouraged to speak immediately with the trainer to resolve the issue.
 If the learner is not satisfied and the issue has not been resolved, the learner will be asked to complete a Complaint/Appeal Form available from either the trainer or administration staff for referral to the compliance manager who will then investigate the complaint and advise the complainant of the outcome, in writing.

 Refer to the following documents for further details of Complaints:

-- Complaint and Appeals policy and procedure. - Complaint form.
+- MITP07 Complaints and Appeals policy and procedure. - MFS04 Complaints and Appeals Form.

 Assessment decision appeal